-What I did NOT see coming is the degree to which the skills I already had would be what I needed most, and what I would hone the most – communicating, setting clear expectations, an enthusiasm for learning and growing, receptivity to criticism, modesty, simplicity, and a sincere desire to understand and serve the needs of others.
-I have been cultivating and expressing these skills for the past eleven years I’ve spent as a designer.
+Communication, setting clear expectations, enthusiasm for learning and growing, receptivity to criticism, modesty, simplicity, and a sincere desire to understand and contribute to the needs of others – these are the skills I have been cultivating and expressing for the past eleven years as a designer.

-- Your engineers are your first users.
-When you send them your design files, it’s up to you that those designs make sense and tell the right story.
-If their product looks radically different from your design, go talk to them and ask what they need from you.
-Use your research skills to interview your engineers.
-Learn their needs and their pain points.
+When I send them my design files, it’s up to me that those designs make sense and tell the right story.
+If their product looks different from my design, I go and talk to them, and ask what they need from me.
+I use my research skills to interview my engineers.
+I learn their needs and their pain points.

-- Be the kind of person that your engineers can talk to.
-Don’t be a dramatic art diva that nobody wants to confront.
-Your engineers are UP.
-IN. your product.
+I do pride myself on my Ms. Piggy impersonation, but IRL I don’t want to be a dramatic art diva that nobody wants to confront.
+My engineers are UP.
+IN. the company product.
 They know when usability issues come up.
 If you are still a human being like me and not a flawless UX Goddess, usability issues will arise.
 It’s ok.
 Hopefully you have the support to conduct prototyping and user testing to resolve most of these issues, but your engineers will be your last line of defense before the real world hits.
-Engineers that will pay attention and come to you when such a thing arises are worth their weight in gold.
+Engineers that will pay attention and come to you when such a thing arises as they’re developing are worth their weight in gold.
 Value them.
 Make sure they know it.
-The final product (which, of course, you care about MUCH MORE than being right) will be better for it.
+The final product (which, of course, we all care about much more than being right…right?) will be better for it.

-- Finally, to the degree that your company culture permits, HAVE FUN with your engineers.
-Play darts with them.
+A great way that I’ve had success collaborating with people is to play darts with them.
 Ask them about their kids, dates, birthdays, whatever.
-You’re together for the majority of your waking hours.
-Remember that they are also human beings, just like you.
+After all, we’re together for the majority of our waking hours.
+They are also human beings, just like me.